 Once you’ve defined all the bug tracking statuses, now you need to lay out exactly how a bug may flow from each status to the next.
 As mentioned earlier, the lifecycle from one bug to another may vary, and therefore your workflow should account for statuses that may need to be repeated.
 See the diagram below of some of the ways that a bug may flow forward and backward during the testing lifecycle:

 While this diagram may look overly complex, it’s actually quite straightforward.
 For example, it makes sense that a bug may get pushed back if it’s not an issue, not reproducible or missing information.
 From there the team will reassess and consider the next steps to move the issue to fixed or closed.

-Finally, now that you’ve channeled bug tracking best practices and defined the bug tracking life cycle, you’re ready to create your bug tracking tools list in order to select the right one that’ll put your template into action.
+Finally, now that you’ve channeled bug tracking best practices and defined the bug tracking life cycle, you’re ready to create your bug tracker tools list in order to select the right one that’ll put your tracking template into action.

-Generally speaking, you don’t need a tool with a ton of enterprise features when you’re starting out.
+Generally speaking, you don’t need a tool with a ton of enterprise features and complicated bug reports when you’re starting out.
 Instead, you need a tool that makes bug tracking simple, like DoneDone.
 Most businesses can get by and scale smartly by choosing a lightweight issue tracker for their business.
 The features that you absolutely need from any issue management system are as follows:

 In the end, your business will always need a process for managing and resolving bugs.
 Build your tracking template by following best practices, defining the bug tracking life cycle and selecting a simple, scalable bug tracker.
 DoneDone’s pre-built tracking template helps you do all this and more.
 Built by developers and for developers, it’ll keep your team on track while ensuring things never get unnecessarily complex or arduous.
 Start your free 14-day trial today.